xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-offline-first-messenger.md

   - Find the message in apollo cache using the id.
 If not found, look at every entry in the dictionary for a matching id
   - We can make a space / time tradeoff by adding another dictionary for faster lookup?
 More data-structures to maintain and keep in sync with the other dictionary and the apollo client cache data
   - Read receipt and sent indicator calculation depends on all the messages - only the most recent message that has a non-null `readTime` property and was successfully sent out in the client cache gets the read receipt

+## Conclusion

+In system design, engineers often have to make tradeoffs between managing software complexity and delivering value to our users.
+When the broader developer community comes out with a shiny new tool or design pattern, it's tempting to use it to solve every problem.